UwUham/galaxy-rice-dots/README.md

 # Galaxy Rice

-These is a galaxy themed skin for i3 window manager.
+These are dotfiles for a galaxy themed skin for i3 window manager.

 You will need to change some configs to fit your files and preferences and maybe tweak the icons on polybar etc.